 Resolved, That all development on the Library Lane site, whether public or private, will proceed in close collaboration with neighboring properties and businesses including, but not limited to the Ann Arbor District Library, First Martin Corporation, the University of Michigan Credit Union, the Inter-Cooperative Council, and the businesses fronting on Fifth Avenue and Liberty Street.
-The goals of this collaboration include:
+Possible goals of this collaboration include:

-- Reorientation of the physical design of these adjacent properties so that they face toward the public park on the Library Lane Structure, - Creation of pedestrian walkways that connect the Library Lane Structure and public park to Liberty Plaza, Liberty Street and William Street; - Discussion about incentives, such as premiums or subsidies, that the City/DDA might offer to encourage both physical reorientation and pedestrian access/easements through adjacent properties, and - Consideration of possible joint development on the Library Lane Structure's remaining build-able portion.
+- Reorientation of the physical design and uses of these adjacent properties so that they help to create pedestrian interaction with the public park on the Library Lane Structure. - Creation of pedestrian walkways that connect the Library Lane Structure and public park to Liberty Plaza, Liberty Street and William Street; - Discussion about incentives, such as premiums or subsidies, that the City or DDA might offer to encourage both physical reorientation and pedestrian access/easements through adjacent properties, and - Consideration of possible joint development on the Library Lane Structure's remaining build-able portion.